esl lesson ideas for beginners

 • Ask students to point, act, or draw the word

 English Bright ESL Lessons take this idea to the next level.
 Their platform provides ready-made flashcards with clear images, audio pronunciation, and interactive activities.
 For instance, in a lesson about fruits, students can see and hear the words “apple,” “banana,” and “orange,” then interact with the images through games or quizzes.
-This reinforces vocabulary in a fun and engaging way.
+This reinforces vocabulary in a fun and engaging way while supporting learning through puppets for kids.

 2. Use Songs and Chants